Your Complete .htaccess Guide: Including .htaccess Basics and More

 Domain names instead of IP addresses

-Users can also be blocked or allowed using a domain name.
-This is helpful if people are moving between IP addresses, but it won’t work against anyone who has control of their reverse-DNS IP address mapping.
+You can also block or allow users of a domain name.
+This is helpful if people are moving between IP addresses.
+But it won’t work against anyone who has control of their reverse-DNS IP address mapping.

 deny from forinstance.com